Educational institutions, school districts, student organizations, and private schools.

 .
 RCW 82.04.339

-(b) DMG College is a degree-granting institution accredited by an accrediting association recognized by the United States Secretary of Education.
+(b) Example 2.
+DMG College is a degree-granting institution accredited by an accrediting association recognized by the United States Secretary of Education.
 DMG College is an educational institution operated by a church.
 DMG makes charges to its students for tuition, meals, and lodging.
 It also receives income for occasionally providing lodging and meals to guests of its students during the year.
 DMG also rents its conference and dormitory facilities to various groups during the summer, providing cafeteria services when needed.
-The income from tuition, meals, and lodging received from the students is exempt of B&O and retail sales tax because this entity comes within the definition of an educational institution.
-DMG must report the retailing B&O tax and collect and remit retail sales tax upon the gross proceeds derived from the sales of meals and prepared foods to the conference attendees and guests.
-The income derived from the rental of the conference and dormitory facilities to various groups and student guests is subject to the service B&O tax.
+The income from tuition, meals, and lodging received from the students is exempt from B&O tax and retail sales tax because this entity meets the definition of an educational institution.
+However, DMG must report the retailing B&O tax and collect and remit retail sales tax upon the gross proceeds derived from the sales of meals and prepared foods to the conference attendees and guests.
+The income derived from the rental of the conference and dormitory facilities to various groups and student guests is subject to the service and other business activities B&O tax.
 The college is not considered as holding itself out for the sale of lodging to the general public.

-(d) Jane Doe operates a private preschool and kindergarten, providing care and elementary education for children.
+Jane Doe operates a private preschool and kindergarten, providing care and elementary education for children.
 She also provides after hours child care.
 Jane Doe may claim a deduction for the income received for the care and education of children under eight years old and not enrolled in or above the first grade, provided this income is properly segregated in her books of account.
-The income attributable to the care of children at or above the first grade level, i.e., eight years old or enrolled in or above the first grade, is subject to the child care B&O tax.
+The income attributable to the care of children at or above the first grade level (i.e., eight years old or enrolled in or above the first grade), is subject to the child care B&O tax classification.
 Jane Doe may be able to reduce or eliminate any child care B&O tax liability if she qualifies for the small business B&O tax credit.
 RCW 82.04.4451

 and WAC 458-20-104